Contributing

 First Contribution

-Read Architecture Documentation: Start with the Architecture section
+Read Architecture Documentation: Start with the comprehensive architecture overview

 Choose Your First Issue: Look for "good first issue" labels on GitHub